zikula/core/UPGRADE-1.4.md

 Introduction
 ------------

+Zikula 1.4 can only upgrade from Zikula 1.3.6 or higher.
+Please upgrade your core installation to this version before proceeding with this upgrade proces.

-Zikula Core 1.4.0 introduces a lot of forward compatibility for new features that will come in Zikula 2.0.0.
+Zikula Core 1.4 introduces a lot of forward compatibility for new features that will come in Zikula 2.0.0.

 For more information visit http://zikula.org/ and read our [user manual](https://github.com/zikula/zikula-docs/tree/master/Users%20Manual).